Franklin's lost expedition: Ships, provisions and personnel

-Australian connections

-Franklin had been Lieutenant-Governor of Van Diemen's Land (now Tasmania, Australia) from 1837 to 1843.
-The crew included two members with close family connections to explorers of Australia who later died on expedition.
-Commander Henry Le Vesconte was the first cousin of William John Wills, the co-leader of the 1861 Burke and Wills expedition, the first European to cross the Australian mainland from south to north; both Burke and Wills perished on the return journey.
-William Gibson, a steward on Terror, was the elder brother of Alfred Gibson, who disappeared on an 1874 expedition led by Ernest Giles to cross the deserts of Western Australia from east to west, and was honoured in the naming of the Gibson Desert.
-Giles recorded the connection in his journal entry of 21 April 1873:

-I remarked to Gibson as we rode along that this was the anniversary of Burke's and Wills's return to their depot at Coopers' Creek and then recited to him, as he did not appear to know anything whatever about it, the hardships they endured, their desperate struggles for existence and death there; and casually remarked that Mr Wills had a brother [sic] who also lost his life in the field of discovery, as he went out with Sir John Franklin in 1845.
-Gibson then remarked, "Oh, I had a brother who died with Franklin at the North Pole and my father had a great deal of trouble getting his pay from Government".

 Outward journey and loss

 The expedition set sail from Greenhithe, Kent, on the morning of 19 May 1845, with a crew of 24 officers and 110 men.
-The ships stopped briefly in Stromness, Orkney Islands, in northern Scotland.
+The ships stopped briefly to take aboard fresh water in Stromness, Orkney Islands, in northern Scotland.
 From there they sailed to Greenland with HMS Rattler and a transport ship, Barretto Junior; the passage to Greenland took 30 days.

-At the Whalefish Islands in Disko Bay, on the west coast of Greenland, 10 oxen carried on Barretto Junior were slaughtered for fresh meat which was transferred to Erebus and Terror.
+At the Whalefish Islands in Disko Bay, on the west coast of Greenland, ten oxen carried on Barretto Junior were slaughtered for fresh meat which was transferred to Erebus and Terror.
 Crew members then wrote their last letters home, which recorded that Franklin had banned swearing and drunkenness.
 Five men were discharged due to sickness and sent home on Rattler and Barretto Junior, reducing the final crew to 129 men.
 In late July 1845 the whalers Prince of Wales (Captain Dannett) and Enterprise (Captain Robert Martin) encountered Terror and Erebus in Baffin Bay, where they were waiting for good conditions to cross to Lancaster Sound.
-The expedition was never heard of again by Europeans.
+The expedition was never seen again by Europeans.